SACGF/shariant_docs/docs/integration/basics/getting_started.md

 ## Step 5 : How best can your system integrate data from Shariant

 Shariant provides an API for bulk downloading of classifications.
-Currently we only provide classifications in our own JSON format, but on the roadmap is support for more export options such as VCF.
-It is expected that some systems will need custom solutions here, so some work may get done as the requirements come in.
+Currently we provide classifications in our own JSON format, CSV, MVL, VCF.
+It is expected that most systems will be able to use these formats but some may require a custom solution.